WoShiGaoFuShuai/password-keeper-and-generator/README.md

 ![example-bar](git_images/Bar.jpg)

-1️⃣ You don't need to select whole password to copy it just press a clipboard and when its ticked it means you already copied your password to buffer;
+1️⃣ You don't need to select whole password to copy it just press on a clipboard and when it's ticked it means you already copied your password to buffer;

 ![example-clipboard](git_images/Clipboard.jpg)